Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Introduction

-We validate our approach on two models from the literature.~\footnote{Material for replicating the experiments presented in this paper is available at \url{https://github.com/andrea-vandin/MultiVeStA/wiki}} In Section~\ref{sec:macro} we replicate and enrich the transient analysis from~\cite{caiani2016agent} on a large scale benchmark stock flow consistent macro ABM.
-We optimize the number of simulations to reach a given (user-defined) level of statistical precision for each time point of interest.
-We show how this is necessary to establish, in a statistically sound manner, differences across model configurations -- thereby facilitating counter-factual policy analysis.
-In Section~\ref{sec:predmarket} we perform a steady state analysis of the prediction market model of \cite{kets2014}.
-This model has been chosen because of its analytical tractability, which provides an effective ground truth against which we test our framework \footnote{The model has been analytically studied in~\cite{bottazzigiachini2019b}, proving asymptotic results about agents' wealth and market price.}.
-We show that an erroneous identification of the transient period led to misleading qualitative and quantitative results in the original simulation-based analysis by~\cite{kets2014}; the number of long-run surviving agents and the relationships among market price and other model parameters were incorrectly characterized, and the agents' relative wealths were miscomputed.
-Instead, our framework allows us to correctly detect the transient period and correctly characterize the (analytically known) steady state properties by \cite{bottazzigiachini2019b}.
-In Section~\ref{sec:nonergodic} we also apply our methodology for ergodicity analysis to (non-ergodic) variants of this prediction market model, showing how it can be used to further increase the reliability of a steady state analysis.
-Finally, we highlight how the distributed nature of our algorithms allows us to automatically parallelise simulations in the cores of a computer without modifying the original (purely sequential) model.
-This affords, e.g., a 20x speed-up on a machine with 20 physical cores -- in the case of the macro ABM model, this resulted in a decrease of analysis run-time from 15 days to about 16 hours.
+We proceed as follows.
+Section \ref{sec:outputanalysis} introduces the framework of analysis; Sections~\ref{sec:algorithms} and ~\ref{sec:methodologyergodicity} introduce our algorithms and methods, respectively.
+Next, we showcase the proposed approach on two established ABMs from the literature.\footnote{All materials and instructions for replicating the experiments presented in this paper are available at \url{https://github.com/andrea-vandin/MultiVeStA/wiki}.
+Furthermore, \mv is freely available from the website together with information on how to integrate new simulators.} Section~\ref{sec:macro} replicates and enriches the transient analysis from~\cite{caiani2016agent} on a large-scale benchmark stock-flow consistent macro ABM.
+We optimize the number of simulations to reach a given (user-defined) level of statistical precision for each time point of interest and use such information to establish, in a statistically sound manner, differences across model configurations.
+We show that our approach facilitates the interpretation of counterfactual experiments.
+In particular, we focus on a behavioural and a policy experiment, which highlight that business cycles are sensitive to changes in risk aversion (yet just in the short run), while relatively small income tax variations tend to produce significant and enduring effects on aggregate dynamics.
+Section~\ref{sec:predmarket} performs a steady-state analysis of the prediction market model of \cite{kets2014}.
+This model has been chosen because of its analytical tractability, which provides an effective ground truth against which we test our techniques.\footnote{The model has been analytically studied in~\cite{bottazzigiachini2019b}, proving asymptotic results about agents' wealth and market price.} We show that an erroneous identification of the transient period led to misleading qualitative and quantitative results in the original simulation-based analysis by~\cite{kets2014}.
+Indeed, we first show that the agents' relative wealths and the relationships between market price and other model parameters were incorrectly characterized and, second, we provide a numerical solution matching the analytical results of \cite{bottazzigiachini2019b}.
+Finally, Section~\ref{sec:nonergodic} applies our methodology for ergodicity analysis to (non-ergodic) variants of this prediction market model, showing how it can be used to further increase the reliability of a steady-state analysis, while Section~\ref{sec:conclusions} concludes the paper.
+The paper contains an appendix where: \ref{appendix:MHT} discusses the potential multiple hypothesis problem related to our techniques; \ref{appendix:macro} presents further details on the transient analysis performed on the considered macro ABM; \ref{appendix:ketsetal} and \ref{appendix:market} provide further details on the market ABM model and on the steady-state analysis performed on it, respectively; \ref{sec:mv} provides details on statistical model checking and on the tool-support for our techniques, while \ref{sec:parallelizationstudy} demonstrates the run-time gains offered by offered parallelization capabilities.